Columbia protester Mahmoud Khalil freed from immigration detention

-JENA, La. — (AP) — Palestinian activist Mahmoud Khalil was released Friday from federal immigration detention, freed after three months by a judge's ruling after becoming a symbol of President Donald Trump 's clampdown on campus protests.
+JENA, La. — Palestinian activist Mahmoud Khalil was released Friday from federal immigration detention, freed after 104 days by a judge’s ruling after becoming a symbol of President Donald Trump’s clampdown on campus protests.

 The former Columbia University graduate student left a federal facility in Louisiana on Friday.
 He is expected to head to New York to reunite with his U.S. citizen wife and infant son, born while Khalil was detained.